SCHOLARSHIPS, BURSARIES, FELLOWSHIPS, OSAP GRANTS

 For simplicity, scholarships, bursaries, and similar amounts can be referred to as “awards”.
+For tax purposes OSAP grants are treated as bursaries.
 A fellowship may also be considered an award, provided it is not paid in connection with employment or a business.

 When a post-secondary institution pays an award in a given tax year, the amount will be reported in Box 105 of a T4A slip.
 T4A issuers report the payment of the award without determining whether it is fully exempt, partially exempt, or taxable.

-Elementary and secondary school awards are not taxable, and no slip will be issued.
+Elementary and secondary school awards are not taxable, and no slip is issued.

 What is a “full-time” program?

 Because the award is fully exempt, it will not be included in income.
-As a result, Line 13010 of the tax return will show $0.
+As a result, Line 13010 of the tax return will be empty.

-What if the student has a scholarship but no T2202?
+What if the student has an award but no T2202?

-This situation can occur if the scholarship is paid in a different tax year than the tuition (for example, the T4A and T2202 are issued in separate years).
+This situation can occur if the scholarship is paid in a different tax year than the tuition (for example, a T4A and T2202 are issued in separate years).

-In UFile, if a T4A is entered without a T2202—and specifically without a Box 25 value—UFile will assume that any scholarship amount above $500 is taxable.
+In UFile, if a T4A is entered without a T2202—and specifically without a Box 25 value—UFile will assume that any award amount above $500 is taxable.
+This is wrong.
 A workaround solution is to enter a T2202 with $0 tuition and ‘1’ in box 25.
+This workaround should only be used if the student was enrolled full-time in a qualifying program but the T2202 was issued in a different year.

 Fellowships: